SublimeText/SaneSnippets/README.markdown

 ===============================

 SaneSnippets consist of text files with little bit of YAML front matter.
-They're optimized for human readability, not plist parsers:
+They're optimized for human readability, not XML parsers:

     ---
     description: Lorizzle